hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/offset.md

 # The OFFSET Clause

-The `OFFSET` clause defines how many rows of the result set of a `SELECT` statement need to be skipped before sending it to the client application.
+The `OFFSET` clause defines how many initial rows of the result set of a `SELECT` statement need to be excluded from it.

 It has a single form where it accepts an integer number of rows.